kapilkale/personal-site---blog/jekyll/_posts/2013-1-23-gmails-second-major-problem.markdown

 ***

-\[1\]  My friend Jack from [SeatGeek](http://www.seatgeek.com/super-bowl-tickets) did an outstanding job [identifying the cause](http://jackg.org/gmail-as-a-facade).
+\[a\]  My friend Jack from [SeatGeek](http://www.seatgeek.com/super-bowl-tickets) did an outstanding job [identifying the cause](http://jackg.org/gmail-as-a-facade).
 Paul Graham has explained it best when he said ["If you made something no better than GMail, but fast, that alone would let you start to pull users away from GMail."](http://paulgraham.com/ambitious.html).

-\[2\] At [GiftRocket](http://www.giftrocket.com) we do team discussions over email.
+\[b\] At [GiftRocket](http://www.giftrocket.com) we do team discussions over email.
 Getting emails out of order results in utter confusion about the proceedings.
 Threads that were archived get brought back into my inbox because an email from 6 hours before finally arrives.